 The outdoor enthusiast can enjoy more than 5 miles of hiking and nature trails surrounding the estate.

-There are numerous throughout the year including the Folk Music Festival, Rootabaga Stories, Lincoln Festival and the Home for the Holidays decor tours.
+There are numerous events throughout the year including the Folk Music Festival, Rootabaga Stories, Lincoln Festival and the Home for the Holidays decor tours.

 The North Carolina Arboretum